Mark2Mark/Skedge/README.md

 Copyright 2017 [Mark Frömberg](http://www.markfromberg.com/) *@Mark2Mark*

 Made possible with the [Glyphs SDK](https://github.com/schriftgestalt/GlyphsSDK) by Georg Seifert [(@schriftgestalt)](https://github.com/schriftgestalt) and Rainer Erich Scheichelbauer [(@mekkablue)](https://github.com/mekkablue).
-Thanks to Georg Seifert [(@schriftgestalt)](https://github.com/schriftgestalt) for streamlining and helping to make this tool still work after a lot of recent API cahnges!
+Thanks to Georg Seifert [(@schriftgestalt)](https://github.com/schriftgestalt) for streamlining and helping to make this tool still work after a lot of recent API changes!

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.